rishabhs1010/cowin-slots-notifier/README.md

 # COWIN-SLOTS-NOTIFIER

-A npm package to provide desktop and whatsapp notification for available slots on cowin portal
+A npm package to provide desktop and whatsapp notification for available slots on cowin portal.

+It will check for available slots in every 10 minutes and notify you once any slots are available in your Area.

 # Installation